georgesogin-spec/springboot-opentelemetry-example/DISTRIBUTED-TRACING-SETUP.md

 ## How It Works in Distributed Environments

-### Temporal Workers

-1. **Context Propagation**: When a Temporal workflow or activity is executed, the B3 propagator automatically:
+1. **Context Propagation**: When workflow or activity is executed, the B3 propagator automatically:
    - Extracts trace context from incoming headers
    - Injects trace context into outgoing calls
    - Maintains trace continuity across workflow boundaries